veeso/termscp/README.md

 ### Chocolatey 🍫

-You can install TermSCP on Windows using [chocolatey](https://chocolatey.org/)
+You can install termscp on Windows using [chocolatey](https://chocolatey.org/)

 Start PowerShell as administrator and run